AVSYSTEM

 DALL·E 2025-03-04 15.46.45 - A photorealistic image of a very small, transparent glass with an almost imperceptible amount of water at the bottom.
 A single, tiny water droplet is copy

-Think of filling your glass slowly with a small teaspoon.
-You begin cautiously to avoid any spills, then gradually switch to a larger spoon, and finally use another glass to speed up the process.
-This method mirrors how TR-143 relies on TCP’s slow-start, congestion control, and careful cleanup.
-The result?
-A conservative estimate of network performance that underreports the true capacity—ideal for stable, congestion-controlled environments but less accurate for today's high-speed, real-world networks
+• TR-143: The "Careful Spoon-by-Spoon" Approach: Think of filling your glass slowly with a small teaspoon.
+You begin cautiously to avoid any spills, gradually switch to a larger spoon, and finally use another glass to speed up the process.
+This method mirrors how TR-143 relies on TCP’s slow-start mechanism, congestion control, and careful cleanup.
+The result is a conservative estimate of network performance that underreports true capacity.
+It is ideal for stable, congestion-controlled environments but less accurate for today's high-speed, real-world networks.

-Now, imagine grabbing a large bucket and pouring water into the glass all at once.
-Yes, some water might splash out, but you quickly determine the maximum amount that can be transferred in a short period.
+• DALL·E 2025-03-05 15.00.26 - A hyper-realistic image of a very small, transparent glass with an almost imperceptible amount of water at the bottom.
+A large bucket is pouring an ov copyTR-471: The "Big Bucket" Approach: Now, imagine grabbing a large bucket and pouring water into the glass all at once.
+Some water might splash out, but you quickly determine the maximum amount that can be transferred in a short period.
 TR-471 takes a similar stance by using UDP to flood the network and measure the raw IP-layer capacity, bypassing the conservative constraints of TCP.
-This results in a fast, aggressive, and highly accurate measurement—essential for Gigabit networks where every bit of performance counts.
+This provides a fast, aggressive, and highly accurate measurement, which is essential for Gigabit networks where every bit of performance counts.

 Unlock your network's full potential with the power of TR-471